-We tested the \algorithm method for shallow water equations using the GEBCO\_2024 Grid \cite{gebco}.
+The heat equation is a simplistic model.
+To explore the efficacy of the Domain Translation method on more complex and realistic equations, we tested the \algorithm method for the shallow water equations using the GEBCO\_2024 Grid \cite{gebco}.
 The data set offers a global continuous terrain model for ocean and land with a spatial resolution of 15 arc seconds or 462 meters.

 Figure~\ref{fig:planet} shows the outcome of asteroid impact in the ocean.
 The asteroid disintegrates or ends at the ocean floor.
 Its kinetic energy dissipates as thermal and mechanical energy in the ocean.
 We simulate the impact as a sine hump of water elevated above the surface of the ocean whose potential energy equals 90\% of the impact kinetic energy (2.4M tons of TNT equivalent).
 The sine hump is an initial condition given as input to the SWE model, which simulates the resulting waves via numerical solution of PDEs.
 In this example, the sine hump spans 30K km$^2$, elevates to 200 m above the ocean surface at its highest, and contains 5.8T m$^3$ of water.
 This simulates the energy of a 2M kg asteroid impacting at 100 km/s.
 Figure~\ref{fig:SF} shows the wave impact zoomed at San Francisco Bay.